 When your child is this child, you wonder how to teach him since everything on the market is geared toward kids who do walk, who do talk (even if only a few words), and who can hold pencils and not mouth every object they see.

 When your child is this child, even the resources you find for educating children with special needs need to be modified or adapted.

 You are certain that you are the only parent on the planet who thought it possible to homeschool a child with significant developmental delays.

 If this is your child, I hear you because I’ve just described my own.

 How I knew I could homeschool a child with significant delays

 I had always wanted to homeschool – even before my son was born.
 As a public school teacher, I felt it in my blood that I would one day do a better job at reaching children if it was one-on-one.

 When my son was born, and I learned of all of his challenges, I thought long and hard about how I’d be able to one day homeschool.
 Even with all of the education and experience under my belt, I had never taught a child with such significant delays.

-What happened over the course of the next five years is worth noting: I got to know my son.
-I connected with him in ways I never related to anyone else in this world.
+What happened over the course of the next nine years is worth noting: I got to know my son.
+I connect with him in ways I never related to anyone else in this world.
 I understand his signs, I understand his cries, I know his laughs (and they aren’t always about funny things).

 There came a time when I knew more about my child than professionals.
 That’s when I knew that I could one day homeschool.
 I also knew I’d be the best person for the job.